 - Your resume

 - A letter of recommendation

 - Your undergraduate academic transcript, which may be unofficial.
 If you are a first-year student, submit your high school transcript.

 Applying to the PPLC is competitive.
 To be considered, you must:

 - Be a first- or second-year undergraduate student enrolled at a two- or four-year U.S. institution

 - Be a U.S. citizen, permanent resident, or Deferred Action for Childhood Arrivals (DACA) recipient

 - Have a 3.0 grade point average (GPA) or above

-- Demonstrate an abiding commitment to public service through activism, student leadership positions, civic participation at school or in your community or as a volunteer.
+- Demonstrate an abiding commitment to public service through activism, student leadership, civic participation at school or in your community, or volunteering.
 Include these details in your resume and personal statement essay.